 Nick Davies 01:38

-And there’s three primary ways we think, there’s intrinsic, extrinsic, and systematic, and they’re mathematical terms.
-And we call it the relater, the doer, and the thinker.
-Because we have around 45,000 to 65,000 thoughts every day, and 80% of those are the same.
-And what would you guess out the 80% are negative or positive?
+There‘s three primary ways we think.
+There’s intrinsic, extrinsic, and systematic.
+They’re mathematical terms.
+We call it the relater, the doer, and the thinker because we have around 45,000 to 65,000 thoughts every day and 80% of those are the same.
+What would you guess out of the 80% are negative or positive?

 Chris Ippolito 03:04

-I’m going to assume that of that 80%, probably somewhere close to a large majority, I’m going to say like 75% to 80%, are probably more on the negative side, whereas the remaining portion is positive.
-And I think that part of it is because of the way our society is, especially nowadays.
+I’m going to assume that of that 80%, probably somewhere close to a large majority.
+I‘m going to say like 75% to 80% are probably more on the negative side.
+Whereas, the remaining portion is positive.
+I think that part of it is because of the way our society is, especially nowadays.
 I don’t know if that was such the case maybe back in the day when there wasn’t so much information being bombarded to us, but that’s my guess.